Inter-Services Intelligence: Haqqani network

-The ISI have close links to the Haqqani network and contribute heavily to their funding.
+The ISI allegedly have links to the Haqqani network and contributed to their funding.
 It is widely believed the suicide attack on the Indian embassy in Kabul in 2008 was planned with the help of the ISI.
 A report in 2008 from the US director of National Intelligence stated that the ISI provides intelligence and funding to help with attacks against the International Security Assistance Force, the Afghan government, and Indian targets.
-However, on 5 November 2014, Lt.
-Gen. Joseph Anderson, a senior commander for US and NATO forces in Afghanistan, said in a Pentagon-hosted video briefing from Afghanistan that the Haqqani network is now "fractured" like the Taliban.
+On 5 November 2014, Lieutenant-General Joseph Anderson, a senior commander for US and NATO forces in Afghanistan, said that the Haqqani network is now "fractured" like the Taliban in a Pentagon-hosted video briefing from Afghanistan.
 "They are fractured.
 They are fractured like the Taliban is.
 That's based pretty much on Pakistan's operations in North Waziristan this entire summer-fall," he said, acknowledging the effectiveness of Pakistan's military offensive in North Waziristan.
 "That has very much disrupted their efforts in Afghanistan and has caused them to be less effective in terms of their ability to pull off an attack in Kabul," Anderson added.